Canyonlands National Park: Geography

-Wildlife
+Nature

 Fauna

 Mammals that roam this park include black bears, coyotes, skunks, bats, elk, foxes, bobcats, badgers, ring-tailed cats, pronghorns, desert bighorn sheep, and cougars.
 Desert cottontails, kangaroo rats and mule deer are commonly seen by visitors.

 At least 273 species of birds inhabit the park.
 A variety of hawks and eagles are found, including the Cooper's hawk, the northern goshawk, the sharp-shinned hawk, the red-tailed hawk, the golden and bald eagles, the rough-legged hawk, the Swainson's hawk, and the northern harrier.
 Several species of owls are found, including the great horned owl, the northern saw-whet owl, the western screech owl, and the Mexican spotted owl.
 Grebes, woodpeckers, ravens, herons, flycatchers, crows, bluebirds, wrens, warblers, blackbirds, orioles, goldfinches, swallows, sparrows, ducks, quail, grouse, pheasants, hummingbirds, falcons, gulls, and ospreys are some of the other birds that can be found.

 Several reptiles can be found, including eleven species of lizards and eight species of snake (including the midget faded rattlesnake).
 The common kingsnake and prairie rattlesnake have been reported in the park, but not confirmed by the National Park Service.

 The park is home to six confirmed amphibian species, including the red-spotted toad, Woodhouse's toad, American bullfrog, northern leopard frog, Great Basin spadefoot toad, and tiger salamander.
 The canyon tree frog was reported to be in the park in 2000, but was not confirmed during a study in 2004.